Skip to content

 3. Enter a unique Cluster Name and Cluster Description for the virtual appliance cluster.
 You cannot have two clusters with the same name in your organization.

-4. Select the Default cluster type.
+4. Select the Default cluster type for most deployments.

 5. Select a Time Zone.
 The cluster time zone determines the GMT offset when scheduling account aggregations and entitlement aggregations for the connected source.